Testing new perennial intermediate wheatgrass for sustainable agriculture in California

 gopher holes abundant

 We believe the field planting failed due to the pressure from weeds and pests.
-We changed conditions to pinpoint the problems in the 2nd year planting.
-We created a small fenced corner in the field and are going to manually control weeds.
+To pinpoint the problems in the 2nd year, we created a small fenced corner in the field and manually pull weeds.

 In June and July, the wheatgrass started to turn yellow and dry.
 We harvest the grains before they started to fall to the ground.
 We also harvested the biomass to use for animal feed.